Climbing the Empire State Building

 Rockefeller Center, the Top of the Rock

-And among all the skyscrapers in New York, my personal recommendation is the Rockefeller Center.
+And of all the skyscrapers in New York, my personal recommendation is Rockefeller Center.
 Its observation deck known as the Top of the Rock will offer you the best views of the city including a spectacular close-up of the Empire State Building.
 In fact, many visitors face a dilemma when deciding between climbing one of the two.
 If it helps, here is a comparison: climbing the Top of the Rock vs. climbing the Empire State Building.

 Other emblematic buildings